Tomobodo/z80emu/README.md

 ## Building

-The project now uses CMake FetchContent to automatically download and build dependencies.
+The project uses CMake FetchContent to automatically download and build dependencies.
 This simplifies the build process significantly compared to the previous Conan setup.

-It has been developed and tested with MSVC/Clang on Windows.
+It has been developed and tested with Clang on Windows.

-Not tested on other platforms or compilers.
+Not tested on other platforms or compilers yet.

 ### Requirements